Last updated on October 24th, 2025 at 12:30 pm

 Does Vinegar work to kill weeds?

-Another easy to kill weeds organically is to use vinegar, salt, and dish soap.
+Another easy-to-kill weeds organically is to use vinegar, salt, and dish soap.
 Did you know that vinegar is more toxic than Roundup?
 Especially if they are purchased at local nurseries or greenhouses as most contain up to 20% acetic acid.
 The grocery store vinegar is typically 5%.
-Something to think about before looking in your kitchen pantry for Vinegar to kill weeds.
+It is something to think about before looking in your kitchen pantry for Vinegar to kill weeds.
 Read more about using Vinegar to kill unwanted plants.

 Choose plants that produce high yields